×

 Signs and Symptoms of Thinning Hair and Hair Loss

-Hair thinning and loss is when your hair falls out, but new hair does not grow back in.
+Hair thinning and loss are when your hair falls out, but new hair does not grow back in.
 There are some sure signs that you are experiencing hair loss:

-• Slow thinning of hair on top of head.
+- Slow thinning of hair on top of the head.

-One of the best ways to prevent hair thinning and loss is to make sure that you are eating foods that are rich in all vitamins and minerals previously listed.
+One of the best ways to prevent hair thinning and loss is to make sure you are eating foods rich in all vitamins and minerals previously listed.
 Although, you will not be able to reverse anything that has already happened.

-Now that we have a list of vitamins and minerals that can be helpful for maintaining healthy hair as we age, there are some foods that are filled with these nutrients.
+Now that we have a list of vitamins and minerals that can help maintain healthy hair as we age, some foods are filled with these nutrients.
 If added to your diet, they can help to keep your hair healthy.

 1. Eggs

 Eggs do not just make a great breakfast food, they are also great for your hair.
 They are very nutrient-dense and contain both biotin and L-Lysine.
-In fact, one egg yolk contains 33% of the recommended daily intake of biotin.
-They are also a great source of protein, which means they contain L-Lysine.
+One egg yolk contains 33% of the recommended daily intake of biotin.
+They are also a great protein source, meaning they contain L-Lysine.
 Eggs are also packed with other nutrients that can help keep your hair healthier.

 2. Meat